Paperform vs Wufoo: Which Is Better in 2026?

 Paperform is bootstrapped, profitable, and actively shipping features: AI form generation, Papersign (e-signatures), Stepper (workflow automation), expanded payment gateways, and regular template additions.
 The company has been building continuously since 2016 with a clear product vision and regular release cadence.

-Wufoo's last significant product update is difficult to identify — the platform's feature set has been largely static since the SurveyMonkey acquisition in 2011.
-For anyone choosing a platform for the next 3-5 years, development trajectory matters as much as current features.
-Paperform's active roadmap offers substantially more confidence that the tool will grow with your needs.
+Wufoo's last significant product update is hard to point to; its feature set has been largely static since the SurveyMonkey acquisition in 2011.
+If you're choosing a platform for the next 3-5 years, development trajectory matters as much as current features, and Paperform's active roadmap gives more confidence that the tool will grow with your needs.

 Integration Depth